mayamurphy/PHP_TaskManager/README.md

 This web app runs locally using WAMP server (https://wampserver.aviatechno.net/).

 To host on a server, Dao.php must be updated to reflect this change.

+## Run:
+1. Start/Run WAMP server
+2. Open a web browser and navigate to: `localhost/TaskManager`